Unique rides: Drivers show off rare cars at Father’s Day Classic Car Show

 People are also reading…

-Most of the miles on the car were put on in recent years.
+Most of the miles on the car were put on by its recent owners.

 “The previous owner bought it at 14,000 miles.
 I got it from him at 26,000 and I just turned over 30,000.
 So she’s had quite a few miles put on her in the past decade, but, you know, for 73 years old you can’t care too much about 30,000 miles,” Bergersen said.